 Surprisingly, while it has humbuckers that can deliver a slammin’ punch through a good amp for rock and distortion, the RG has a fixed bridge instead of a synchronized tremolo bridge or something of the sort.
 It’s not a deal-breaker or even a “bad” feature as it’s more of a personal preference.
 But, hey!
 At least you shouldn’t have tuning issues.

 And, that’s about it.
-A gorgeous guitar doesn’t need any further flair and edge.
+The Ibanez RG421 is a gorgeous guitar doesn’t need any further flair and edge.
 Less is more, and we like her beauty and price tag – incredible value for the money.
 The RG421 is everything sexy when you need a versatile electric guitar under $300 that can absolutely handle the needs of rockers.

 - Body Shape: Jet